CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab23.md

 # Lab 23: Explore the Voice Live API

+### Estimated Duration: 30 Minutes

+## Lab Overview

-In this lab you create an agent in the Azure AI Foundry and explore the Voice Live API in the Speech Playground.
+In this lab, you will create a project in Azure AI Foundry and explore the Voice Live API through the Speech Playground.
+You will interact with pre-built voice agents, customize their voices and avatars, and experiment with configuration options like proactive engagement.
+Finally, you will build your own voice agent from scratch and test real-time conversations.
+This hands-on lab helps you understand how to design and deploy interactive voice-enabled agents using Azure AI Foundry.

 ### Task 1: Create an Azure AI Foundry project